5 guns stolen from unlocked vehicles in Rapid City

 RAPID CITY, S.D.
-(KEVN/KOTA TV) - Guns continue to be an extremely popular item for thieves to lift from unlocked vehicles, with the latest burglary sometime Monday night or Tuesday morning.
+(KEVN) - Guns continue to be an extremely popular item for thieves to lift from unlocked vehicles, with the latest burglary sometime Monday night or Tuesday morning.

+In just over two weeks, five guns were stolen from unlocked vehicles in Rapid City.
+(MGN)

 The theft was from a vehicle parked on the 2100 block of Oak Avenue.
 The victim said a pickup was parked, unlocked, on the street.
 A handgun and two magazines were taken from the pickup's center console.